-Ever worked in a company that fusses with process and organizational charts but never makes good work?
-Yeah, the question houses the truth, doesn't it?
+Ever worked in a company that fusses with the process and organizational charts but never makes good work?
+Yeah, the question houses the truth, doesn’t it?

 Genevieve Grandsen, Selma Ahmed, and Will Grundy work at one of the world’s best agencies (although, now I’ve interviewed six people from adam&eveDDB, it sounds like “the world’s best agency” is the “key message” but this is very un-British so I’ll be British on their behalf and say “one of…”).

 Having spoken with CCO Rick Brim and CSO Martin Beverley, I wanted to find out if their relatively low-fi way of working is real.
 It seems like it is.
 And this will disappoint many agencies that are new to creative teams and account planners and spend their days in offsite meetings reviewing all their management things.
 Apparently, hiring people who know how to do what they need to do, expecting good things from them, and letting them talk is a pretty adequate process.

 And that’s what we discuss.

 There are two more interviews with adam&eveDDB people: